Quible-Network/quible-node/README.md

     cargo build --features surrealdb/protocol-ws --release --target=x86_64-unknown-linux-gnu

+# Using docker-compose

+Once you have built a binary, you can quickly get the Ubuntu-like environment running (without installing SurrealDB) by using Docker Compose.

+Use this command to get started:

+    docker-compose up

 # Using the docker image

 The docker image is intended for replicating an Ubuntu-like environment for development.